HomeLatest NewsIndustryIrish regulators slap €405 m fine Instagram over data breach

 Register Now →

 The watchdog has a raft of other inquiries into Meta-owned companies.
-Last year, it fined WhatsApp 225 million euros for breaching rules on transparency about sharing people’s data with other Meta companies.
+Last year, it fined 225 million euros for breaching rules on transparency about sharing people’s data with other Meta companies.

 Get the day's headlines from Tech Observer straight in your inbox